Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Dynamics of reflections of invertible semiflows

 \begin{proof}[\textbf{Proof of the ``if'' part of Lemma~\ref{lem1.8}}] Let the set of distal points of $(T,X)$ be dense in $X$ and $t\in T$.
 Since every distal point belongs to $tX$ by Theorem~\ref{thm6.5} and $tX$ is a closed set, hence $tX=X$.
 The proof of Lemma~\ref{lem1.8} is thus complete. \end{proof}

-Recall that if $E(T,X)\subset C(X,X)$ then $(T,X)$ is called ``weakly almost periodic'' in some literature, for example, \cite{EN}.
-So the following says that the proximal relation is an equivalence relation for every weakly almost periodic semiflow with abelian phase semigroup.
+Recall that if $E(T,X)\subset C(X,X)$ then $(T,X)$ is called ``weakly equicontinuous'' by $\S\ref{sec1.1.5}\,(\textbf{p})$.
+So the following says that the proximal relation is an equivalence relation for every weakly equicontinuous semiflow with abelian phase semigroup.

 \begin{thm} Let $(T,X)$ be a semiflow with $T$ an abelian semigroup and $J(E(X))\subset C(X,X)$.
 Then the following two statements hold: \begin{enumerate} \item[$(1)$] There exists a unique minimal left ideal $I$ in $E(X)$ and moreover $I$ contains a unique idempotent $u$.
-Hence $P(X)$ is an equivalence relation on $X$. \item[$(2)$] If $x\in X$ is an almost periodic point, then it is a distal point.
-Hence if there is a dense set of almost periodic points, then $(T,X)$ is distal. \end{enumerate}
+Hence $P(X)$ is an equivalence relation on $X$. \item[$(2)$] If $x\in X$ is an a.p. point, then it is a distal point.
+Hence if there is a dense set of a.p. points, then $(T,X)$ is distal. \end{enumerate}

-\begin{note} In fact, if $E(X)\subset C(X,X)$ and there is a dense set of almost periodic points, then $(T,X)$ is not only distal but also equicontinuous by (c) of Lemma~\ref{lem6.7} and Ellis's joint continuity theorem (cf.~Theorem~\ref{thmB7} in $\S\ref{sec8}$). \end{note} \end{thm}
+\begin{note} In fact, if $E(X)\subset C(X,X)$ and there is a dense set of a.p. points, then $(T,X)$ is not only distal but also equicontinuous by (c) of Lemma~\ref{lem6.7} and Ellis's joint continuity theorem (cf.~Theorem~\ref{thm9.8} in $\S\ref{sec9}$). \end{note} \end{thm}

 \begin{proof} (1) Let $I_1$ and $I_2$ be two minimal left ideals in $E(X)$.
 Then by (10) of Lemma~\ref{lem6.3}, it follows that there are idempotents $u\in I_1$ and $v\in I_2$ such that $uv=v$.
 Thus there is a net $\{t_n\}$ in $T$ with $t_n\to v$ in $E(X)$ such that $I_1\ni\lim t_nu=\lim ut_n=uv=v$.
 Then $I_1\cap I_2\not=\emptyset$ and thus $I_1=I_2$.
 This shows that there is only one minimal left ideal $I$ in $E(X)$.
 Thus $P(X)$ is an equivalence relation on $X$ by Lemma~\ref{lem1.11}.